 Being a dietitian is about more than just saying, "eat this, don't eat that."

-But I have the tools and the resources to help you meet your goals.
+I have the tools and the resources to help you meet your goals.
+Real, practical and sustainable resources.